Hal Ashby: 1967–1978: Breakthrough and stardom

 As Ashby was entering adult life, he moved from Utah to Los Angeles, California, where he pursued a bohemian lifestyle and ultimately became an assistant film editor through a long apprenticeship.
 His career gained momentum when he served as the editor of The Loved One (1965), an adaptation of the Evelyn Waugh novel that involved such New Hollywood contemporaries as screenwriter Terry Southern and cinematographer Haskell Wexler.
-After being nominated for the Academy Award for Film Editing in 1967 for The Russians Are Coming, the Russians Are Coming, His big break occurred one year later when he won the award for In the Heat of the Night.
+After being nominated for the Academy Award for Film Editing in 1967 for The Russians Are Coming, the Russians Are Coming, Ashby's big break occurred one year later when he won the award for In the Heat of the Night.
 Ashby often stated that the practice of editing provided him with the best filmmaking background outside of traditional university study and carried the techniques learned as an editor with him when he began directing.

 At the urging of mentor Norman Jewison, Ashby directed his first film, The Landlord—an early rumination on the social dynamics of gentrification in Park Slope, Brooklyn—in 1970.
 While his birth date placed him within the Silent Generation, the filmmaker (who had been a habitual marijuana smoker since 1950), eagerly embraced the hippie lifestyle, adopting vegetarianism and growing his hair long before it became de rigueur.

 Over the next ten years, Ashby directed several acclaimed and popular films.
 Many were about outsiders and adventurers traversing the pathways of life.
 They included the off-beat romance Harold and Maude (1971), The Last Detail (1973), and the social satire Being There (1979), with Peter Sellers, giving the star a well-received role after many felt he had lapsed into self-parody.
-His most significant commercial success was Shampoo (1975), a collaboration with Warren Beatty and Robert Towne that satirized late-1960s sexual and social mores through the life of a hairdresser modeled after such contemporaneous figures as Jay Sebring and Jon Peters.
+Ashby's most significant commercial success was Shampoo (1975), a collaboration with Warren Beatty and Robert Towne that satirized late-1960s sexual and social mores through the life of a hairdresser modeled after such contemporaneous figures as Jay Sebring and Jon Peters.
 Bound for Glory (1976), a muted biography of Woody Guthrie starring David Carradine, was the first film to use a Steadicam.

 In June 1973, Michael Douglas and Saul Zaentz hired Ashby to direct One Flew Over the Cuckoo's Nest, after the original director Miloš Forman became unavailable due to the reimposition of censorship in his native Czechoslovakia after the Warsaw Pact invasion of Czechoslovakia and after Forman's initial replacement Richard Rush was unable to secure studio funding.
 Ashby was responsible for casting Jack Nicholson as R.P.
 McMurphy, but this resulted in a nine-month delay during which Forman fled to the United States and was rehired as director.